jmwohl/sfpc/C++/Installing and Building OpenCV on OSX.md

 ### Setting up SublimeText for C/C++ development

-If you haven't already, you'll want to set up SublimeText for C/C++ development.  [see link]
+If you haven't already, you'll want to [set up SublimeText for C/C++ development]("Using Sublime for C++ and openFrameworks.md" "Yay!").

 ### Installing OpenCV on OSX 10.8